 Step 7: Polishing

-The final part of the process is another one that, while not necessarily necessary, will certainly have your dust cover looking beautiful.
+The final part of the process of cleaning a vinyl record is another one that, while not necessarily necessary, will certainly have your dust cover looking beautiful.

 Once the dust cover is dry, apply some plastic to the entire surface of the dust cover in overlapping circles.
 Again, it is advisable that you use another separate microfiber cloth for this part of the process to ensure the best results.
 Avoid submerging the microfiber cloth this time – you will only want to get it wet.

 If done correctly, your dust cover will be looking as new as it did when you first bought it.

 So, there you have it!
 Hopefully, you are now feeling ready and prepared to be stomped into the ground with this knowledge.

 FAQs How to Restore a Turntable Dust Cover

 How do you buff a turntable dust cover?